BuildForSDG/smartCity-Frontend/README.md

 ## Acknowledgements

 Facebook Developer Circles & Andela Team Members
-#BuildforSDG Challenge Program
+Every member of the #BuildForSDG Team:
-Joy Ejiofor - Coordinator
+Joy Ejiofor
-Sam Esidem- Senior Software Enginner
+Sam Esidem

 **Thank You! for the opportunity and support all the way.**